-- In case of alerts by more than one programme in a given night,
+- In case of alerts by more than one program in a given night, their

-their order of priority follows that in which the ToO programmes
+order of priority follows that in which the ToO programs appear in the

-Monitoring programmes.
-The total amount of time taken up by
+Monitoring programs.
+The total amount of time taken up by ToO

-ToO programmes in a given night is limited to three (3) hours, unless
+programs in a given night is limited to three (3) hours, unless the

 - The NOT Director will inform all observers at the NOT of the

-existence of approved ToO programmes.
+existence of approved ToO programs.
 By accepting the allocated

 observing period at the NOT, observers accept to perform these

-- ToO programmes approved by NOT are only authorised to interrupt
+- ToO programs approved by NOT are authorised to interrupt other

 - If any questions of doubt arise concerning the interpretation of